Introduction: Adolphus "Dolphus" Drake is known as a Bedford County gunsmith from a tax list and an eyewitness account.

 1853: Dophus Drake's tombstone indicates that he was born on August 18, 1853.
 The Whiskers' 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that Dolphus Drake was the son of the gunsmith Isaac Drake, and was born near Flintstone, Maryland.
+An obituary included below indicates that Dolphus Drake was a son of George Isaac Drake and Loretta (Haney) Drake.

 The 1953 edition of Gluckman's "American Gun Makers" states that Adolphus Drake was born on August 18, 1852 in the vicinity of Cumberland, Maryland and moved into the Everett, Bedford County area in 1873, lived to celebrate his 100th birthday anniversary on August 18, 1952, performed gun repairs and made percussion rifles as a sideline, and had worked as a Carpenter, a tanner, and a miner.

 1860: The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon & Somerset Counties" by Whisker & Yantz reports that Isaac Drake is enumerated in Flintstone, Maryland in the 1860 census.
+I don't doubt this is true, but I couldn't find an entry for Isaac or George Drake when I looked through the manuscript copies of the census I could find that had Flintstone post office addresses.

 1877: The Whiskers' 1983 booklet indicates that the shop of Adolphus Drake was on North Spring Street in Everett.
 The following image from the Everett section of the 1877 book "County Atlas of Bedford Pennsylvania" shows the residence and shop of Dolphus Drake on North Spring Street: